 - Tub Transfer Benches – these types of benches are mostly used for seniors who have a shower inside the bathtub AND for seniors who may have a difficult time walking in to the shower.
 Transfer benches are much longer so that they can fit over the lip of the shower or bathtub and they are not as stylish and decorative as shower benches.

-- Note: some shower benches also include a toilet seat and some shower benches have a rotating disk to help the elderly person turn on the bench.
+- Note: some shower seats and benches also include a toilet seat and some shower benches have a rotating disk to help the elderly person turn on the bench.
 Personally, I do not recommend these turning disks simply because it would be quite difficult for most seniors to get their legs up high enough to make the turn sufficient enough to be safe.

-Walk In Tubs With and Shower Combos
+12. Walk-In Tubs With and Shower Combos

-If your senior loved one enjoys baths and they are able to upgrade their traditional bathtub to a walk in tub then you’ll be pleased to know that these days there are shower / tub combos that can provide the “complete experience”.
+If your senior loved one enjoys baths and they are able to upgrade their traditional bathtub to a walk-in tub then you’ll be pleased to know that these days there are shower / tub combos that can provide the “complete experience”.

 There are a few factors to consider when deciding whether or not to install a walk in tub, whether it has a shower package or not.

-The Pros Of Walk In Tubs Include:
+The Pros Of Walk-In Tubs Include:

 - Low thresholds: The standard height of a walk-in tub threshold ranges from 3” to 7” high.
 That means that a senior doesn’t have to raise their foot too high to get into one like they do to for a traditional bathtub, which has a 14 inch rim.

-- Grab bars: In general, walk-in tubs are ADA compliant so they have at least one built in grab bar inside the tub.
+- Grab bars: In general, walk-in tubs are ADA compliant so they have at least one built-in grab bar inside the tub.
 This makes it safer for a bather who might be in danger of sliding off the seat of the tub.
 Grab bars allow more independence and reduce the chance of falling while transitioning into or out of the tub.
 Also, if the bather does slip off the seat, a grab bar can help them keep their head above water.

-- Built in seats: Walk in tubs come with seats that are chair height.
+- Built-in seats: Walk-in tubs come with seats that are chair height.
 An elderly person doesn’t have worry about falling when trying to sit all the way down onto the floor of a traditional tub.
 They also won’t freeze while perching on a stool.
-Many walk in tubs have contoured seats with anti-slip texturing.
+Many walk-in tubs have contoured seats with anti-slip texturing.
 This gives the user more room to move around when bathing and makes it easier for them to get up or down without falling.

 - Read more in our article on the Safety of Walk In Tubs

-The Cons Of Walk In Tubs Include:
+The Cons Of Walk-In Tubs Include:

-- High walls: In a medical emergency (or if you were to get stuck), walk in tubs have high walls that make it much more difficult to get someone out of the tub.
+- High walls: In a medical emergency (or if you were to get stuck), walk-in tubs have high walls that make it much more difficult to get someone out of the tub.
 These high walls also mean the tub hold more water, which is a drowning hazard.
-We realize that people can also drown in a traditional tub, but bathers want to fill walk in tubs with more water so they can use the jets.
+We realize that people can also drown in a traditional tub, but bathers want to fill walk-in tubs with more water so they can use the jets.
 If the tub doesn’t have a quick drain safety feature, it could take about 15 minutes to drain one.

 - Scalding: Bathers sit in the tub as it fills, so a mobility-impaired senior may get scalded if the water is too hot and they can’t adjust the temperature fast enough.
-If you are considering a walk in tub, make sure to look for one with anti-scald technology.
+If you are considering a walk-in tub, make sure to look for one with anti-scald technology.

-Hand Held Shower Heads with Wall Mounts
+13. Hand-Held Shower Heads with Wall Mounts

-In fact, that hand held shower head, along with her shower chair gave her the independence she so coveted until the day she died.
+In fact, that hand-held shower head, along with her shower chair gave her the independence she so coveted until the day she died.

-In addition, it has a pause switch on the handle itself which my mother found so very easy to use (even with her arthritic hands).
+In addition, it has a pause switch on the handle itself which my mother found very easy to use (even with her arthritic hands).

-Senior Friendly Lever Faucet Handles
+14. Senior Friendly Lever Faucet Handles